skelouse/skelouse.github.io/_posts/2020-10-30-faster_mapping_with_folium.markdown

 ## Points

 <p>Why do you want a point?
 A point is much faster than a marker, as it doesn't highlight when you hover over it, and is simply a circle drawn on the map versus with a Marker there are many other attributes attached to it.
-It would take several minutes or hours to load a map of only Markers if it had several thousand of them.</p>
+It would take several minutes or hours to load a map of several thousand Markers versus seconds with several thousand Circles.</p>
 <p>Here we will touch on the Circle point from folium, there are different points such as a Rectangle, Polygon and more.
 This is simply touching on the customization of points for speed purposes.
 There are many attributes of a point we can define, such as:
 <ul>
     <li>radius</li>